Skip to main content

 8 mentions Positive Neutral Negative

-The game's music is widely praised for being beautiful and enhancing the overall experience, featuring amazing pieces and great classical tracks.
-However, streamers should note that the entire soundtrack is copyrighted and may need to be muted during streaming.
+The music in the game is widely praised for its beauty and quality, featuring amazing, well-chosen pieces that enhance the overall experience.
+Classical music adds to the atmosphere, making the short narrative game more engaging.
+However, streamers should note that the entire soundtrack is copyrighted and may need to be muted during broadcasts.

 • “Great short experience with amazing graphics and beautiful music.”